Medical Students

 - A student's experience on the Moore-Ridings firm — created by Paul Zeun

-- A medical student who has completed his Moore-Ridings surgical firm year 3 attachment writes here
+- A medical student who has completed his Moore-Ridings surgical firm year 3 attachment writes here.
+(Please note that Mr Moore now leads a different firm with Mr Lamah and that his timetable has changed since this article was written).

 - A third year medical student's experience — created by Guy Mole

-- A BSMS 3rd year medical students writes about their time on the Moore-Ridings firm
+- A BSMS 3rd year medical students writes about their time on the Moore-Ridings firm.
+(Please note that Mr Moore now leads a different firm with Mr Lamah and that his timetable has changed since this article was written).

 - Mr Moore's Year 3 Case Based Discussion Examination Tips — created by Etienne Moore